open-ephys/gui-docs/source/Tutorials/Making-Your-Own-Visualizer-Plugin.rst

       std::map<const SpikeChannel*, Electrode*> electrodeMap;

-Note that we need to create an array of :code:`.h` to store information of all the incoming SpikeChannels as well as a :code:`std::map` to map all the electrodes to its respective SpikeChannel.
+This defines a :code:`struct` to hold relevant information about each upstream electrode, and creates an :code:`OwnedArray` (from the JUCE library) to store them.
+In addition, we'll create a :code:`std::map` object to make it simple to associate each :code:`SpikeChannel` pointer (one of the GUI's built-in classes) with our custom Electrode :code:`structs`.

-Next, inside the :code:`updateSettings()` method, we will loop through the available SpikeChannels and store its metadata.
+Next, inside the :code:`updateSettings()` method in :code:`RateViewer.cpp`, we will loop through the available :code:`SpikeChannel` pointers and store their metadata locally.
+Before :code:`updateSettings()` is called, the :code:`spikeChannels` array will be automatically updated to hold the latest information about upstream spike channel objects.

-In the plugin's :code:`.cpp` file, add the following lines
+In the plugin's :code:`.cpp` file, add the following lines:

 .. code-block:: c++
    :caption: RateViewer.cpp